wireservice/csvkit/docs/tutorial/getting_started.rst

 The dataset that I've chosen to work with is recipients of United States Department of Veteran Affairs education benefits, by state and year.
 For those who are unfamiliar, these are individuals whom the US government is paying to attend school as a benefit of their having served in the military (or, in some case, having had a close relative who served).
 We will be working with `2009 <http://www.data.gov/raw/4029>`_ and `2010 <http://www.data.gov/raw/4509>`_ data.

+If you have never done much data processing work this tutorial should double as a reasonable introduction to that as well.

 Following along
 ===============